rosyberti/website/_posts/2020-03-24-how-to-profile-python-code.md

 <script src="https://gist.github.com/nicholasmccullum/69fddc5ba907577a59316944f457e188.js"></script>

-Open up some sort of Python environment (like a Jupyer Notebook, vim, or VS Code) and open the profiler.py file.
+Open up some sort of Python environment (like a Jupyter Notebook, vim, or VS Code) and open the profiler.py file.

 ## Step 3: Enter the Code You Wish to Profile